Page Links: First Previous 1 2 3 4 Last Index Page

 The Vr speed (155 kts) was achieved as per the EAFR at 08:08:35

 UTC.
 The aircraft air/ground sensors transitioned to air mode, consistent with liftoff at 08:08:39 UTC.
-The aircraft achieved the maximum recorded airspeed of 180 Knots IAS at about 08:08:42 UTC and immediately thereafter, the Engine 1 and Engine 2 fuel cutoff switches transitioned from RUN to CUTOFF position one after another with a time gap of 01 sec. |
+The aircraft achieved the maximum recorded airspeed of 180 Knots IAS at about 08:08:42 UTC and immediately thereafter, the Engine 1 and Engine 2 fuel cutoff switches transitioned from RUN to CUTOFF position one after another with a time gap of 01 sec.
+1 user liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 MR8